+a) For frequencies with a slice group specific frequency priority for at least one slice group in the list received from NAS, the reselection priority is set to slice group specific CellReselectionPriority of the frequency given to the highest priority value of the highest priority slice groups in the list received from NAS.
+If no priorities are included in the slice group information, then all slice groups are considered as slice groups with the highest priority.

+b) For frequencies with no slice group specific frequency priority for any slice group included in the list received from NAS, the reselection priority is set to the CellReselectionPriority of the frequency.

 NOTE 1: The frequency only providing the anchor frequency configuration should not be prioritized for V2X service during cell reselection, as specified in TS 38.331[3].

 NOTE 2: When UE is configured to perform NR sidelink communication or V2X sidelink communication performs cell reselection, it may consider the frequencies providing the intra-carrier and inter-carrier configuration have equal priority in cell reselection.